Inference for Model-Agnostic Longitudinal Variable Importance

 Invited talk on my dissertation research given at the UW Biostatistics Colloquium.

-Talk, Joint Statistical Meetings, Baltimore, MD
+Talk, Joint Statistical Meetings, Baltimore, Maryland

 This talk (on a preliminary version of my R-squared variable importance paper published in Biometrics) was selected for an ASA Biometrics Section Travel Award.